rabeehcv/Java--Practice-and-Tasks/Notes.md

 - Abstract classes: Define a blueprint for subclasses but cannot be instantiated.
 It can have abstract and non abstract methods.
 - Interfaces: Define a methods that classes must implement.
 Interfaces define what a class should do, without specifying how it's done.
 This promotes abstraction by hiding implementation details.
 Interface can have only abstract methods.
 - Data hiding: Encapsulating data within classes and providing controlled access.

+### Inheritance

+- Creating new classes based on preexisting ones is what inheritance is all about.
+- The attributes (fields) and behaviors (methods) of one class may be inherited by another class.
+- A subclass or derived class derives from another class.
+- The superclass or base class is the one from which the subclass inherits.
+- The properties and methods of a superclass can be used by a subclass.
+- In Java, inheritance encourages the reuse of existing code and the development of hierarchies of related classes.
+- Subclass inherits attributes and behaviors from the superclass, and can add its own specific characteristics.

+### Polymorphism
+- It makes it possible to carry out a single activity in a variety of ways.
+- Method overloading and method overriding are frequently used to achieve polymorphism.